Foreperson’s complaints signal a divided jury at Harvey Weinstein’s #MeToo retrial

 “I think things are going well today,” said the woman. ”We're making headway."

-She noted that the “tone is very different” than on Friday when a different juror asked to be removed because he felt other jurors were treating one member of the panel in an “unfair and unjust” way.
+She noted that the "tone is very different" than on Friday when still another juror asked to be excused because he felt other jurors were treating one member of the panel in an "unfair and unjust" way.

 The judge told that juror, a young man, that he had to keep deliberating and also denied a defense request for a mistrial over the issue.